giantswarm/giantswarm-js-client/docs/NodepoolsApi.md

 //AuthorizationHeaderToken.apiKeyPrefix = 'Token';

 var apiInstance = new GiantSwarm.NodepoolsApi();
 var authorization = "authorization_example"; // String | As described in the [authentication](#section/Authentication) section
 var clusterId = "clusterId_example"; // String | Cluster ID
 var opts = {
   'xRequestID': "xRequestID_example", // String | A randomly generated key that can be used to track a request throughout services of Giant Swarm.
   'xGiantSwarmActivity': "xGiantSwarmActivity_example", // String | Name of an activity to track, like \"list-clusters\".
 This allows to analyze several API requests sent in context and gives an idea on the purpose.
-  'xGiantSwarmCmdLine': "xGiantSwarmCmdLine_example" // String | If activity has been issued by a CLI, this header can contain the command line
+  'xGiantSwarmCmdLine': "xGiantSwarmCmdLine_example", // String | If activity has been issued by a CLI, this header can contain the command line
   'body': new GiantSwarm.V5AddNodePoolRequest() // V5AddNodePoolRequest |
 };
-apiInstance.addNodePool(authorization, clusterId, , opts).then(function(data) {
+apiInstance.addNodePool(authorization, clusterId, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);
 }, function(error) {
   console.error(error);